JellyRollJunior/chiikawa-i-spy/README.md

 ### Final plans

 -   Extract notification to main level -> show errors in notification
+    -   tests
     -   StartPage
         -   use notifcations in gamePage (fetching data)
+        -   persistent error notif delete on click anywhere in notif

 -   image storage on supabase
 -   mobile view